wleddy/staffing/docs2/admin/events.rst

          below.
     #.
 Enter a web site address, if any, with additional information about the event.
 The address will be
         displayed as a link in the signup page and calendar detail page.
+    #.
+The "Event Prep Status" field is a place for a short note to track your preparation for the event.
+    #.
+The "Expected Event Size" field is a place for a short note about how large an event you are expecting
+        for planning purposes.
+    #.
+The "Number Served" field is a place to record the number of bikes you parked, people you feed, or whatever.
+This
+        will usually be a number.
+    #.
+The "Tips Received" field is a place to record the amount of tips received during the event.

 Part 3
 ^^^^^^